 The Competitive Advantage of a Forecast-driven Enterprise

 Most retailers are acutely aware: November and December have nearly twice the revenue potential as any other month, and the momentum continues to grow.
-According to research from the National Retail Federation (NRF) Holiday Headquarters, more than 165 million people shopped either in store or online during the Black Friday weekend and into Cyber Monday, and it is estimated consumers will spend 4.1% more than last year during the winter holidays.
+According to research from the National Retail Federation (NRF) Holiday Headquarters, more than 165 million people shopped either in-store or online during last year's Black Friday weekend and into Cyber Monday.

 Studies report that 50% of shoppers say that limited-time sales and promotions convinced them to make a purchase and 77% have left a store on average four times during the holiday season when they couldn’t find what they were looking for.
 Delivering an effective holiday promotional strategy is key to driving traffic and accurate inventory availability is critical to converting that traffic to revenue.
 If your forecasts are not accurate, you are risking out of stocks, unhappy customers and long-term loyalty.